-The road will take the tourists through Drumheller and the famous Tyrell Museum, of course.
+The road takes tourists through Drumheller and the famous Tyrell Dinosaur Museum, of course.
 Not a road less traveled, but after rubbing shoulders with the throngs in Banff, the Dinosaur Trail will present itself as an uncrowded contrast.

 There are two rivers that flow through the Alberta Badlands...the laconic Red Deer and the faster moving South Saskatchewan.
 Both were routes used by fur traders making their way to and from Hudson Bay.
 Both rivers make for fun canoe trips today.

 In the Spring the Red Deer River carries the snow melt from the mountains west of Rocky Mountain House through the parklands in the centre of the province into broad valleys sided by the steep barren hills of the Canadian Badlands.
 In June the river runs fast and carries with it a lot of debris.
 Wait 'til late in the month or the beginning of July to hit the water.
 But on the other hand, don't wait until September.
 It it's a dry year...and this is semi-desert country...you may have to use your paddle like a pole to make it past some sandbars.

 The South Saskatchewan River is really the eastern end of the same Bow River that passes through Banff, Calgary and the Siksika First Nation.
 At some point between Gleichen/Siksika and Medicine Hat the river gods decided to give it a new moniker - the South Saskatchewan.
 Who knew??